ZoneMinder/zmdockerfiles/development/README.md

 # zmdockerfiles
-This repository contains the Docker files used for our build system, and it also contains Docker files for running ZoneMinder.
+This repository contains Docker files used for running the latest code from the ZoneMinder master branch.
+These are not intended for production.
+See the [release](https://github.com/ZoneMinder/zmdockerfiles/tree/master/release) folder if you are looking to run ZoneMinder inside Docker for production.

 Contributions are welcome, but please follow these simple guidelines: